Inklingo

 moral

-Use 'moral' specifically when referring to the lesson or underlying message derived from a story, fable, or event.
+Use 'moral' to refer to the lesson or underlying message of a story, fable, or event, essentially its 'moral of the story'.

 A wide, clear, stone path leading straight through a simple, green landscape toward a distant, glowing source of light, symbolizing a guiding ethical system.